anushkaDev9/Tip-Calculator-/README.md

 - See hover states for all interactive elements on the page

 ### Built with
-- Semantic HTML5 markup
+- HTML5
-- CSS custom properties
-- Flexbox
+- JavaScript
-- CSS Grid
+- CSS
 ### What I learned
 - **DOM elements**<br/>
 - setAttribute/removeAttribute<br/>